Great things you can do with your TFSA

 Since inception, here are the annual and cumulative limits assuming no withdrawals over that period were made:

-Conceivably, some couples might be well over $200,000 in combined invested assets in the coming years, thanks to TFSA assets held and grown inside this powerful account.
+Conceivably by now, some couples might be well over $200,000 in combined invested assets thanks to TFSA assets held and grown inside this powerful account over the last decade.

 So, if you haven’t already thought about it, here are some of my favourite ways I tell readers they can save and invest with a TFSA.

 If you’ve already saved for kids’ education using a Registered Education Savings Plan (RESP) then you should know your TFSA is a great place to save more for your kids’ education.
 As you know from my list above, you’ll have zero taxes on the growth within the plan and there will be no tax consequences with this account if your children choose not to go to college or university – like the RESP has.